Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Positionality and AI Usage Disclosure Statement

 \section{Positionality and AI Usage Disclosure Statement}

-We recognize that author positionality shapes the perspectives and interpretations in this paper~\cite{olteanu2023responsibleairesearchneeds,Frluckaj2022}.
-Our team comprises six researchers in <NORTH AMERICAN COUNTRY> and <EUROPEAN COUNTRY>, with backgrounds in cognitive science, HCI, UX, machine learning, and data science.
-These diverse perspectives, spanning academic research and applied design, informed our research framing and analysis.
+We recognize author positionality shaped perspectives in this paper~\cite{olteanu2023responsibleairesearchneeds,Frluckaj2022}.
+Our team comprises six researchers located in the USA and the Netherlands, with backgrounds in cognitive science, HCI, UX, machine learning, and data science.
+These diverse perspectives, spanning academic and industry research and design, informed our research framing and analysis.
 Data collection and analysis were conducted manually.
-We used Microsoft Teams to record and transcribe interviews and Google Notebook to organize the coding manual.
+Microsoft Teams was used to record and transcribe interviews and Google NotebookLM to organize the coding manual.
 Thematic analysis and affinity diagramming were carried out collaboratively by five researchers, ensuring reflexive, iterative engagement~\cite{Braun2006,Harboe2015}.
-For writing, we used LLMs (GPT-5 and Claude Sonnet 4) to refine clarity, suggest structure, and enhance readability.
-All analytical decisions, codes, and interpretive claims remain with the human authors.
-Interpretation, reflection, and discussion were human-only.
+We used LLMs (GPT-5.2 and Claude Sonnet 4) to suggest writing structure and readability enhancements.
+All analytical decisions, codes, and interpretive claims including our discussion remain human-only.
 We disclose this AI usage to ensure transparency in AI-mediated scholarship in HCI~\cite{Elagroudy2025lwms}.